TheHaloDeveloper/FPS-Unlocker/README.md

-# Roblox FPS Locker for macOS
+# Roblox FPS Unlocker for macOS

 Welcome to the Roblox FPS Unlocker for macOS!
 This tool allows you to unlock the frame rate in Roblox, providing a smoother and more responsive gaming experience.